checkedc/checkedc-clang/README.md

 The tests for Checked C live in the [Checked C repo](https://github.com/Microsoft/checkedc).
 These are language conformance tests, so they are placed with the specification, not the compiler.
 The test code is licensed under the [MIT license](https://opensource.org/licenses/MIT).
-See the file LICENSE.txt in each repo for complete details of licensing.
+See the file LICENSE.TXT in each repo for complete details of licensing.

 ## Status